sevenwhiteclouds/cst311_group4/PA2/README.md

 #### Code

-In Appendix B, you will find the skeleton code for the client.
+You will find the skeleton code for the proxy at [src/proxy.py](src/proxy.py).
 You are to complete the skeleton code.
 The places where you need to fill in code are marked with `#Fill in start` and `#Fill in end`.
 Each place may require one or more lines of code.